Frequently Asked Questions

 Is there a minimum order quantity?

-No, there is no minimum order quantity, we sell to the nearest tile.
+No, there is no minimum order quantity, we sell to the nearest tile, pack, block or plank.

 How can I place my order?